A Major

 How to play A major on the piano

 To play the A major chord, start by finding the root: A. Looking down at the keyboard, you'll see black keys in groups of two and three.
-To find the A, look at a group of three black keys and focus on the key between the middle and furthest right.
+To find the A, look at a group of three black keys and focus on the key between the middle and farthest right.

-The notes A, C♯, and E make up the A major chord.
+The notes A, C♯ and E make up the A major chord.
 With your right hand, you'd play the root position chord using the following fingers:

 E - Fifth finger (5)